Eurobin railway station

 Eurobin railway station was located on the Bright line serving the town of Eurobin in Victoria.
 It opened on 17 October 1890 and closed on 30 November 1983.
-A new shelter and toilet buildings have been constructed on the site of the former station as part of the Murray to the Mountains Rail Trail.
+A new shelter and toilet buildings have been constructed on the site of the former station in the shape of a steam train, as part of the Murray to the Mountains Rail Trail.
+The station was situated 2km east of St Clement's Church Eurobin and directly opposite Eurobin Presbyterian Church.